26 January 2023

 Europe, Migration, Refugees

-As the visibility of migration increases in various ways, migrants are often represented and imagined as a homogenous mass of ‘the other’.
+As the visibility of migration increases in various ways, certain migrants are often represented and imagined as a homogenous mass of ‘the other’.
 This leads to a problematic understanding of migration as something to be controlled and governed from a top-down perspective alone.
 But the respective processes of negotiation on migration policy, within and across the outer borders of the Union, take place not only between the official institutions of nation-states, but on all scales of European populations.
 They also take place from a bottom-up perspective in the centers and at the margins of societies alike.

 Departing from diverse theories of migration, we will gain an overview of EU-level migration polity and recent migration- and border-management policies.
 We will analyze the conflicts, debates and discourses around the last years of increased immigration.